Subspace CLI (Recommended)

 - 🐧 Ubuntu

 This will prompt you to setup your CLI configurations to begin farming.
-You should see a similar prompt like so:
+You should see a similar prompt like so (some info might be different than shown here w.r.t your OS):

 Configuration creation process has started...